Understanding Bot Traffic and Its Impact on Cloud VPS Server Hosting

 3. Rate Limiting and Traffic Monitoring

-Bots often make a large number of requests within a short period of time.
-Rate limiting is used to limit abusive requests from the same IP or machine.
+Bots frequently generate a large number of requests within a short period.
+Rate limiting is a strategy used to restrict abusive requests from the same IP address or machine.
+This approach, combined with real-time traffic monitoring, allows for the early identification of abnormal activity.
+It ensures that malicious bots are slowed or blocked without negatively impacting normal customer behavior.

 4. Device and Browser Fingerprinting